 2.1 Initial Discovery

-Once you have secured executive buy-in, you are all set to move onto the next stage of the project: understanding your exact current state.
+Once you have secured executive buy-in, you are all set to move onto the next stage of the project: understanding your exact current state IT environment.
 Here is where you really want to understand how out of cycle everything is today.

 - How much shadow IT do we have?
 How much application sprawl are we dealing with?
 How many unlicensed, blacklisted, outdated, or non-approved apps do you currently have installed?
 How much overlap is there?